 Another challenge is the potential lack of change when it comes to our industry’s marketing approach.
 We generate campaigns and messages to focus on the differentiators.
 Sometimes these differentiators are obvious and meaningful in clinical practice.
 Other times, and more commonly now, these differentiators require explaining with complex data and require an HCP’s traditional treatment approach to evolve beyond what may be intuitive.
 This complexity, in both the science and its potential impact on an HCP’s already established behaviors, must be taken into account to successfully drive beyond awareness

 So how do we plan to address these established behaviors?
 As you know, “content is king” when planning for customer engagement and education at launch.
-While advertising might drive awareness through a focus on a singular set of safety and efficacy messages repeated across multiple channels, strategically designed content focusing on underlying drivers and barriers will change behaviors leading from awareness to trial and eventual adoption.
+While advertising might drive awareness through a focus on a singular set of safety and efficacy messages repeated across omnichannel marketing campaigns, strategically designed content focusing on underlying drivers and barriers will change behaviors leading from awareness to trial and eventual adoption.

 If adoption is what we are ultimately working toward, and we know the content will help drive toward this goal, how do we approach developing the right content for the right HCP at the right time and ensure it is in the right place?
 It starts with developing a blueprint of diverse, evolving messages grounded in clinical data and elevated by the ability to tailor based on underlying HCP behaviors, beliefs, and barriers.
 Taking this approach ensures your content is driving decision-making as it relates to the correct cadence of messaging, tactical solutions, and eventual channel placement.